 Design and Facilitate a "Teaching in College" Course for Postdoctoral Scholars

-Dr. Honeycutt was invited to design and facilitate a 9-week course for postdocs at the National Institute of Environmental Health Sciences focused on Teaching in College.
+Dr. Honeycutt teaches a 9-week course for postdocs at the National Institute of Environmental Health Sciences focused on Teaching in College.
 Topics included: lesson planning, assessment, active learning strategies, student motivation, student engagement, teaching philosophies, teaching portfolios, and the peer review of teaching process.
 Learn more.

 Lead Faculty Development Initiatives and Curricular Transformation: Flipping Pharmacy Education